wchaering/tagsort/README.md

-# Tagsort jQuery plugin
+# jQuery Tagsort plugin
-A jQuery plugin that uses HTML5 data attributes to dynamically create interactive tags that can be used to filter and sort a set of tagged elements.
+A plugin that uses HTML5 data attributes to dynamically create interactive tags that can be used to filter and sort a set of tagged elements.

 ###Todo